0xPolygonMiden/miden-base/docs/architecture/notes.md

 #### Ephemeral note

-These use-case specific `Note`s can be consumed even if not yet validated by being chained together into one final proof.
-This can allow for example sub second communication below blocktimes by adding additional trust assumptions.
+These specific `Note`s can be consumed even if not yet registered on-chain.
+They can be chained together into one final proof.
+This can allow for example sub-second communication below blocktimes by adding additional trust assumptions.

 ### Note validation